minh-hoque/ide_2.0/README.md

 ## Usage Guide

+### Manual Annotations Page

+1. Upload a CSV file containing questions and responses.
+2. Rate each response as "ACCEPT" or "REJECT".
+3. Provide feedback and edited ground truth for rejected responses.
+4. Submit annotations to save them for further processing.

+### Prompt Iteration Page

-1. **Load Data**: Start by selecting an evaluated responses file from the dropdown menu.
+1. **Load Data**: Select an evaluated responses file from the dropdown menu.
 2. **Modify Prompt**: Use the "Prompt Dev Box" to modify the baseline prompt.
-You can view SME feedback to guide your modifications.
+View SME feedback to guide your modifications.
 3. **Preview Responses**: Click "Preview Prompt" to generate new responses using the modified prompt.
 The system will auto-evaluate these responses and display metrics.
 4. **Iterate on Specific Questions**: Click on a specific row in the evaluated responses table to focus on improving that particular question-answer pair.
+5. **Send for SME Evaluation**: After previewing and iterating, send the new responses for SME evaluation.

+## Key Components

+### LLM Interaction (`helper/llms.py`)

+- `query_gpt4`: Function to query GPT-4 models with various parameters.
+- `query_structured_gpt4`: Function to query GPT-4 and parse responses into structured format.
+- `auto_evaluate_responses`: Function to automatically evaluate new responses against old ones or SME feedback.

+### Logging (`helper/logging.py`)

+- Custom colored logging setup for better debugging and monitoring.

+### Prompts (`prompts/auto_evaluation_prompts.py`)

+- Contains prompts for auto-evaluation of responses, including equivalence checking and SME feedback incorporation.

+### UI Styling (`css/style.py`)

+- Custom CSS styles for a more polished and user-friendly interface.

+## Contributing

+Contributions to this project are welcome :)!

+## License

 This project is licensed under the MIT License - see the LICENSE file for details.